 - Fundamentals of ammonothermal growth of nitride crystals – dissolution, transport, and crystallization (Rajesh Chirala)

-- Adjustment of the piezoelectric and ferroelectric properties of III nitrides by alloying with metal nitrides – crystallization from N2 and NH3-based solutions and gas phases with the support of atomistic simulations (project within the priority program Nitrides4Future, currently being developed)
+- Tuning piezo- and ferroelectric properties of III-nitrides by alloying with metal nitrides – crystallization from N2- and NH3-based solutions and gas phases guided by atomistic sim-ulations (project PiezoTUNE within the priority program Nitrides4Future, currently being developed)

 These topics are also the main research areas of the Nitride Semiconductors Working Group headed by Dr. Saskia Schimmel.